 Candidates may keep Certification valid by completing one of the renewal requirement options below.
 Renewal requirements must be completed prior to the expiration of the Certification.

 - Achieve a higher-level Certification.
-On the date that a Candidate with an active LFCS Certification achieves LFCE Certification, the expiration of their LFCS Certification will be extended for 2 years so that both their LFCE and LFCS Certifications expire on the same date.
-The date on which their LFCS Certification expiration is extended (i.e. renewed) becomes the Renewal Date.
-(For example, a Certificant holds an active LFCS Certification expiring on August 20, 2016.
-The Certificant then achieves LFCE Certification on March 1, 2016.
-Their lower-level LFCS Certification will be extended for 2 years effective March 1, 2016 and both their newly achieved LFCE and renewed LFCS Certifications will have the same expiration date of March 1, 2018.
-March 1, 2016 becomes the Renewal Date for their LFCS Certification.)
+On the date that a Candidate with an active LFCS Certification achieves LFCE Certification, their LFCS Certification will be renewed for 3 years so that both their LFCE and LFCS Certifications expire on the same date.
+For example, a Candidate holds an active LFCS Certification expiring on August 20, 2019.
+The Candidate achieves LFCE Certification on March 1, 2019.
+Their lower-level LFCS Certification will be extended for 3 years effective March 1, 2019 and both their newly achieved LFCE and renewed LFCS Certifications will have the same expiration date of March 1, 2022.

 The deadline to complete the free retake is 12 months from the original purchase date.
 There is no enforced wait period for retakes currently.
 However, the following factors affect how quickly you can get and schedule a retake: - A free retake can only be issued if the first attempt has been graded as a No Pass, and exams are scored 36 hours from the time an exam is completed.
 (That means it's at least 1.5 days before eligibility for a free retake can be determined.) - There is a 24-hour lead time needed for exam reservations, meaning the earliest possible reservation would be 24 hours ahead.
 If you are wanting to ensure you have enough time to fit a retake in before the retake deadline, then we recommend that you schedule your first attempt at least 2 weeks before the expiration date of your exam.